BridgesLab/CushingAcromegalyStudy/scripts/barplots.md

 The data used is in the file **../data/processed/Normalized Counts Table.csv**.
-This file was most recently processed on ``Wed Sep 18 09:44:12 2013``.
+This file was most recently processed on ``Sat Sep 21 07:27:22 2013``.

 Normalization of Expression
 --------------------------------